Revenge play: In other media

 For music, Sound Horizon's Märchen is an original work which has revenge tragedies as its central theme.

 For anime series based on manga, Redo of Healer is a revenge fantasy about Keyaru, who is exploited and sexually abused repeatedly by others due to being a healing hero, a premise as an example of revenge genre due to its numerous depictions of graphic violence and sexual content, including rape, torture, and cannibalism.

-For the video games, The Last of Us Part II much more used of violent themes throughout the entire plot as an example of revenge video game.
+For video games, The Last of Us Part II is a revenge story which depicts numerous violent themes throughout the entire plot.